 Conditioning History

 A dog new to the flirt pole needs ramp-up.
 In week 1, run 5 to 7 minute sessions every other day to assess the dog’s response.
 Then in week 2, extend to 8 to 10 minutes and increase to daily.
 By week 3, reach the full 10 to 12 minute daily protocol.
-So dogs jumped straight to full intensity can develop soreness or overexcitement.
+Dogs jumped straight to full intensity can develop soreness or overexcitement.
 The ramp-up matters.

 The Frequency Matrix: Find Your Dog’s Row